-The Hertfordshire Border Walk is a county boundary path being developed as a project of the Association of British Counties, and the development page is hosted here on WildþingUK.
+The Hertfordshire Border Walk is a county boundary path that has been developed as a project of the Association of British Counties, and the development page is hosted here on WildþingUK.
+The first “Herts Embraced” walk was completed by Rupert Barnes on 7 October 2018.

 The route follows closely around Hertfordshire’s county border as far as is practical, and in several places actually runs on the boundary itself, trespassing over the border but briefly on occasion.
 The route takes in a variety of scenery, including the suburban landscape in the south of the county where it meets Middlesex, “Metro-Land”, canal towpaths, riverbanks, farms, woods and the open heaths in the north of the county.